Photoluminescence of Femtosecond Laser-irradiated Silicon Carbide: Sample pre-treatment

 \section{Sample pre-treatment}

-4-Inch (0001) oriented HPSI 4H-SiC Wafers purchased from Wolfspeed were diced into quadratic chips of < 10x10 mm$^2$.
+A 4-inch (0001) oriented HPSI 4H-SiC wafer purchased from Wolfspeed was diced into quadratic chips of < 10x10 mm$^2$.
+Diced chips were then solvent-cleaned with acetone and isopropanol to remove the protective resist layer applied for dicing.
 Surfaces are chemically mechanically polished to a roughness of < 0.5 nm according to manufacturer specifications.
-A first sample was solvent cleaned with acetone and isopropanol to remove the protective layer from dicing.
-It was then annealed in vacuum (5.5 x $10^{-7}$ mbar) at 800°C for 3 hours.
-It has been observed that annealing at temperatures above 600°C reduces the initial $V_{Si}$ concentration \cite{widmann_coherent_2015, wang_-demand_2019}) where ab-initio calculations show that $V_{Si}$ migrate and recombine to form antisite-vacancy pairs ($C_{Si}V_C$) \cite{bockstedte_ab_2004, wang_formation_2013}.
-On the second sample, an epitaxial graphene layer was grown at 1600°C \cite{emtsev_towards_2009}.
+On the first sample, an epitaxial graphene layer was grown at 1600°C \cite{emtsev_towards_2009}.
+The second sample was annealed in vacuum (5.5 x $10^{-7}$ mbar) at 800°C for 3 hours.
+Annealing at temperatures above 600°C has been found to reduce the concentration of $V_{Si}$ \cite{widmann_coherent_2015, wang_-demand_2019} where ab initio calculations show that $V_{Si}$ migrate and recombine to form pairs of antisite vacancy ($C_{Si}V_C$) \cite{bockstedte_ab_2004, wang_formation_2013}.